aleksandr-lapushkin/react-interview-app/README.md

 # Goals

-- Finish the order creation functionality
+- Finish the order creation functionality with tests at least for the DAO
 - [Optional] Add order update functionality
 - [Optional] Anything else that comes to mind

-You are time-limited to 40 minutes.
+You are time-limited to ~40 minutes.
 Remaining time will be used to discuss your implementation and challenges.
 You are free to use any documentation you might need.

 # Service API